pulsar-edit/documentation/docs/getting-started/dependencies-for-some-community-packages.md

 * Build Tools for Visual Studio 2022
 * Build Tools for Visual Studio 2019

 …you do not need to download a new installer.
-But you may still need to re-run your original installer in order to add the **Desktop development with C++** component.
+But you may still need to re-run your original installer in order to add the following components:

+* Desktop development with C++
+* Windows 10 SDK (If you are currently running Windows 11)

 If you’re unsure whether the right components are already installed, try `ppm install --check` [as documented below](#troubleshooting-with-ppm-install---check).